-If you already have a tree topper, you can also use the template and tutorial below to create a pretty dove stuffie without the cone.
+If you already have a tree topper, you can also use the template and tutorial on the right hand side of this post to create a pretty dove stuffie without the cone.
 Whatever you decide to do, this felt dove is a great intermediate craft project for those of you who have made some of our stuffies before or have done some hand sewing and stitching.

 Bringing Peace to Your Home

 Our felt dove tree topper might be a little less traditional than a star topper, but it’s just as meaningful.
 This sweet little dove with its olive branch serves as a symbol of love and peace — such a great reminder for the holiday season!
 Even if you don’t celebrate Christmas, you (or someone else) can enjoy this felt dove as a stuffie instead.